PeterEB/coap-node/README.md

 *************************************************
 <a name="API_register"></a>
 ### register(ip, port[, callback])
 Send a register request to the Server.
-When succeeds, cnode will fire a 'registered' event and a 'login' event.
+When succeeds, cnode will fire a `registered` event and a `login` event.
+After successfully register, cnode will select a free UDP port to communicate with the Server.

 **Arguments:**